jakemco/jakemco.github.io/_includes/resume/publications/mouse.md

 **August 2014** - *research, security, reverse engineering, firmware*

-I worked with Ben Ellis, James Mouradian, and Hovav Schacham to demonstrate an end to end firmware exploitation of a gaming mouse.
+I worked with Ben Ellis, James Mouradian, and Hovav Shacham to demonstrate an end to end firmware exploitation of a gaming mouse.
 Although many users are aware of the threats that malware pose, users are unaware that malware can infect peripheral devices.
 Many embedded devices support firmware update capabilities, yet